Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Theoretical Framework

 where $f$ is convex, with $f(1) = 0$ and $f(0) < \infty$, nowhere constant. \end{definition}

 This family includes Shannon mutual information ($f(t) = t\log t$) and total variation distance mutual information ($f(t) = \frac{1}{2} |t-1|$).
-The choice of $f$ determines not only statistical efficiency but also adversarial robustness.
+The choice of $f$ determines not only statistical efficiency but also sample-complexity under adversarial distributions.
 To understand this we first describe the role of the overseer.